Ks. CHRISTOPHER ROBSON

 and his many recordings for Decca, Virgin, Chandos, Farao, EMI,

-Since 1994 Christopher Robson has been a principal guest artist with the
+From 1994-2006 Christopher Robson was a principal guest artist with the

 Bavarian State Opera (Bayerische Staatsoper) in Munich, taking part in